-In order to be able to assess the dangers posed by lithium energy storage devices, knowledge of how they work can be very helpful.
-Important to know: There is no such thing as “one” lithium battery.
+To be able to assess the dangers posed by lithium energy storage devices, knowledge of how they work can be very helpful.
+Important to know: There is no “one” lithium battery.
 Instead, there is a large number of different energy storage systems in which lithium is used in pure or bound form.
-A basic distinction is made between primary (non-rechargeable) and secondary (rechargeable) lithium-ion cells.
+A fundamental distinction is made between primary (non-rechargeable) and secondary (rechargeable) lithium-ion cells.
 In common parlance, the latter is usually meant when we speak of lithium-ion batteries or, better, lithium-ion accumulators.
 In this article, you will learn more about the functionality and chemical properties of a lithium battery.

-Another important component is the separator.
-It prevents direct contact between anode and cathode and thus prevents a short circuit.
+Another critical component is the separator.
+It prevents direct contact between the anode and cathode and thus contains a short circuit.
 When discharging, lithium ions and electrons are released on the anode side.
 The electrons flow through the external circuit and do the electrical work.
-At the same time, the lithium ions migrate through the electrolyte fluid and through the separator to the cathode.
+At the same time, the lithium ions migrate through the electrolyte fluid and the separator to the cathode.

-However, the polymer film allows a flat design, which is why such energy storage find especially in mobile phones and laptops use.
-The thin-film lithium cell is an energy storage in which the electrolyte is replaced by an ion-conductive gas.
-This allows the use of lithium metal and thus an extremely high energy density.
-This technique is currently an important part of lithium energy storage research.
+However, the polymer film allows a flat design, so much energy storage is found primarily in mobile phones and laptops.
+The thin-film lithium cell is an energy storage in which an ion-conductive gas replaces the electrolyte.
+This allows the use of lithium metal and, thus, an extremely high energy density.
+This technique is currently an essential part of lithium energy storage research.

 While the German Federal Institute for Occupational Safety and Health (BAuA) regards lithium-ion batteries as products under the REACH regulation, the American Occupational Safety and Health Administration (OSHA) classifies batteries as mixtures.
-In practice, many companies prepare and make available safety data sheets for lithium batteries even without a legal obligation to do so.
+In practice, many companies prepare and make available safety data sheets for lithium batteries even without a legal obligation.
 These usually provide valuable information on battery storage and handling.
 However, details of chemical composition can often also be found, which provide information on the hazard.
-Basically, a lithium battery can be divided into an anode, electrolyte fluid, and cathode.
+A lithium battery can be divided into an anode, electrolyte fluid, and cathode.

-As a rule, graphite (C) is used as the anode material, which does not have to be labeled under the CLP Regulation.
+As a rule, graphite (C) is used as the anode material, which must not be labeled under the CLP Regulation.

 Many different materials are used for the cathode.
 The exact composition of the cathode material significantly determines properties such as lifetime, charging times, and performance.
 Iron, manganese, cobalt, and nickel are often used in the cathode.